-The Convertible Notes are payable on demand in March 2029 and bear an annual interest rate of 6% for the first year and 8% thereafter.
+The Convertible Notes are payable on demand in March 2029 and bear an annual interest rate of 6% through March 7, 2025 and 8% thereafter.
 Upon a qualified financing event the Convertible Notes convert into the shares issued in that qualified financing event at a price per share equal to 80% of the share price issued subject to a valuation cap.
 Upon a qualified transaction, the noteholders may elect to receive either 1.5x the principal and accrued interest balance in cash or convert into common shares.

 The Convertible Notes are recorded on the condensed consolidated balance sheet at their fair values.
-The fair value of the Convertible Notes upon the date of issue was \$21,063,748.
-The fair value of the Convertible Notes as of March 31, 2024 has been determined to be \$2,017,458 and the resultant change in fair value of \$953,710 has been recorded in other income and expense in the condensed consolidated statement of operations for the three months ended March 31, 2024.
-As of March 31, 2024, the total principal and accrued interest of the Convertible Notes is \$21,146,850.
+The fair value of the March Convertible Notes upon the date of issuance was \$21,063,748.
+The fair value of the June Convertible Notes upon the date of issuance was \$5,494,395.
+The fair value of the Convertible Notes as of June 30, 2024 has been determined to be \$29,086,669 and the resultant change in fair value of \$2,528,526 has been recorded in other income and expense in the condensed consolidated statement of operations comprehensive loss for the six months ended June 30, 2024.
+The resultant change in fair value for the three months ended June 30, 2024 of \$1,574,816 has been recorded in other income and expense in the consolidated statement of operations and comprehensive loss.
+As of June 30, 2024, the total principal and accrued interest of the Convertible Notes is \$26,978,913 of which \$420,770 is from the interest.